AlaskaAirlines/AuroDocsSite/src/content/dynamic/layout/grid.md

 Two grid sizes are available within the toolkit.
 Both grids are based on a 12 column structure, but have different gutter and margin sizes.

-* For viewports larger than 1024 pixels, use the 32 pixel grid
+* For viewports larger than 1024 pixels, use the 32-pixel grid
-* For viewports smaller than 1024 pixels, use the 16 pixel grid
+* For viewports smaller than 1024 pixels, use the 16-pixel grid

 ![](/images/content/grid/Img_grid_sizes.png)